Sachin Tendulkar Backed RRP Electronics Ltd Unveils Semiconductor Milestone With Inauguration Of Cutting-Edge Facility In Maharashtra - www.lokmattimes.com

 Sachin Tendulkar Backed RRP Electronics Ltd Unveils Semiconductor Milestone With Inauguration Of Cutting-Edge Facility In Maharashtra

-PNN Mumbai (Maharashtra) [India], March 23: RRP Electronics Ltd, in a historic collaboration with a prestigious European consortium, proudly ...
+Mumbai (Maharashtra) [India], March 26: RRP Electronics Ltd, in a historic collaboration with a prestigious European consortium, proudly announced ...

 This momentous occasion heralds the dawn of a transformative era in India’s technological landscape.
 The state-of-the-art OSAT facility is poised to catalyze future growth, paving the path towards establishing a comprehensive R&D centre and an expanded setup encompassing multi-line OSAT and a Fab foundry, bolstered by unwavering support from the Maharashtra Government.